jfahrer/dockerizing_rails/_assignments/assignment_10.md

 end
 ```

-So instead of calling the `ScoreCalculator` directly, we will enqueu a Sidekiq job that will do this for us.
+So instead of calling the `ScoreCalculator` directly, we will enqueue a Sidekiq job that will do this for us.

 Once you're done with the changes, restart the `app` service and run the specs to make sure everything works as expected:
 ```